JuliaString/InternedStrings.jl/README.md

 than I want to do.
 But like even 16 bit pointers (65,536) are probably just enough for most NLP tasks.

-One thing to do is to use (on-top of StringInterning.jl), [MLLabelUtils.jl](https://github.com/JuliaML/MLLabelUtils.jl) and encode your strings as Ints.
+One thing to do is to use (on-top of InternedStrings.jl), [MLLabelUtils.jl](https://github.com/JuliaML/MLLabelUtils.jl) and encode your strings as Ints.